 Websites can be hard to build and time-consuming to maintain, especially for a new brand that’s still evolving.
-While a fully functioning website is a necessary investment, Spark Page can serve as a quick solution while you’re gathering buy-in and getting things off the ground.
-A simple scrolling web document, a Spark Page can be stood up in minutes and reflect the visual style of your brand through auto-generated, yet customizable themes.
+While a fully functioning website is a necessary investment, Adobe Spark can serve as a quick solution while you’re gathering buy-in and getting things off the ground.
+A simple scrolling web document, a web page made with Adobe Spark can be stood up in minutes and reflect the visual style of your brand through auto-generated, yet customizable themes.
 Update and modify the style in minutes and see changes instantly.

 Social Media Collateral

 With teens now reportedly spending up to nine hours a day on social media, and the rest of us not too far behind, you can’t afford to ignore your presence on platforms like Instagram, Facebook, Twitter, and Pinterest.

 And naturally, the more visual your content is, the more likely it is to be shared —thus bringing you new followers (and potential customers).

 Our advice if you’re just getting started?
 Don’t fret about having to post multiple times a day across every social media channel, choose just one platform with the most potential for reaching your target customers and go all in on it.